Julian52575/My-sokoban/README.md

 **X** are crates
 **O** are goals to put crates in
 **#** are walls
+Move the player with the arrows keys !

 I included a few levels inside the well named *levels*  folder, so try them !
 You can even create your own level as long as it only contains ' ', '#', 'X', 'O', 'P' and there is as much 'X' and 'O'
 If you ever get stuck, use CTRL + C to exit the game